GEOS-DEV/GEOS/src/index.rst

 The code itself is also documented inline using doyxgen.
 The Build Guide contains more detailed information about third-party dependencies, the build system, and the continuous integration system.
 Finally, GEOSX has a self-documenting data structure.
-The Data Structure Guide is an automatically generated list of all available input parameters and data structures in the code.
+The Datastructure Index is an automatically generated list of all available input parameters and data structures in the code.
 This is a comprehensive resource, but probably not the place to start.